hove-io/navitia_sdk_docs/docs/bookmark/android/index.md

     .register(appData = appRouterDataImpl) // (1)
 ```

 1.  `appRouterDataImpl` should be the class instance implementing `AppRouter.Data` interface.
-We recommand usign a `Application` subclass.
+We recommend using an `Application` subclass.

 If you have to handle navigation between modules, the `Router` module must also register a receiver: